 Lexington: The home of Natural Bridge, one of the seven natural wonders of the world.
 While visiting Natural Bridge, be sure to tour the wax museum and factory.
 Nearby is the Natural Bridge Zoo.
-Lexington is also home to the Virginia Military Institute, Washington and Lee University, the Lime Kiln Outdoor Theater, Safari Park and the Virginia Horse Center.
+Lexington is also home to the Virginia Military Institute, Washington and Lee University, Safari Park and the Virginia Horse Center.
 Civil War history abounds throughout this historic town.

 Staunton: Take a trip back in time and visit the Museum of American Frontier Culture.
 Also visit Woodrow Wilson's birthplace and historic Mary Baldwin College.
 Country and gospel music fans won't want to miss the Statler Brothers Museum complex.
 Also be sure to visit the museum of renowned artist P. Buckley Moss.
 Take in a fresh, energetic approach to Shakespeare at the Shendandoah Shakespeare Blackfriars Playhouse.

 Roanoke: While in Roanoke, visit the Science Museum, Center in the Square, the Planetarium, the Museum of Transportation, the Explore Park, Millboro Mountain Zoo and the market area in downtown Roanoke.
 Also be sure to tour the Dixie Caverns.

 White Sulphur Springs, W. Va.: The Greenbrier, nestled in 6,500 acres of the Alleghany Mountains, features golf, tennis, horseback riding, mineral baths and spacious accommodations.

 Douthat has three picnic areas with shelters, grills and restroom facilities.
 All picnic areas available on a first-come, first-served basis with the exception of the shelters, which must be reserved by calling the Customer Service Center at 1-800-933-PARK.

 Douthat State Park Picnic Shelters